amzn/amazon-payments-magento-2-plugin/documentation/flow.rst

 The customer will get instant feedback there are 3 possible outcomes

 1. `Authorization OK` - Order is placed with a state of `Processing`, Customer is redirected to the standard Magento 2 confirmation screen
-2. `Soft Decline` - Order is not placed and customer is asked to select an alternative payment instrument from the Amazon Payments widget
+2. `Soft Decline` - Order is not placed and customer is asked to select an alternative payment instrument from the Amazon Pay widget
-3. `Hard Decline` - Order is not placed, the Amazon Payments specific checkout will be left (widgets are replaced by standard forms) and the customer is asked to select an alternative payment method for this order
+3. `Hard Decline` - Order is not placed, the Amazon Pay specific checkout will be left (widgets are replaced by standard forms) and the customer is asked to select an alternative payment method for this order

 Asynchronous
 ''''''''''''
 Orders placed when in Asychronous mode should always complete as if authorization was OK however they will be in a `Pending` state with a `Payment Review` status.

-The customer will always be redirected to the standard Magento 2 confirmation screen as authorization state will be processed by Amazon after the order is placed.
+The customer will always be redirected to the standard Magento 2 confirmation screen as authorization state will be processed by Amazon Pay after the order is placed.

 A status update on the state of the authorization will be delivered by IPN or Cron depending on :doc:`configuration` there are 3 possible outcomes of this process

 1. `Authorization OK` - Order moves to state `Processing`
-2. `Soft Decline` - Authorization is closed, customer is emailed with a link to select an alternative payment instrument on the Amazon Payments website.
+2. `Soft Decline` - Authorization is closed, customer is emailed with a link to select an alternative payment instrument on the Amazon Pay website.
 When the customer changes the payment instrument, a new authorization is raised
 3. `Hard Decline` - Authorization is closed, customer is emailed with instructions to contact the merchant

 Payment capture